dcrommie/walbrook/education/options.md

 educationpage: true
 thumbnail: ../src/images/option-education-banner.png
 ---
-This document provides some additional information to help you understand the investment, tax and other financial planning concepts discussed in your Statement of Advice.
+This fact sheet provides additional information to help you understand the investment, tax and other financial planning concepts discussed in your Statement of Advice.

-We recommend that you read this document to help you understand the benefits of the strategies recommended to you and the associated costs and risks.

-Please contact your adviser if you do not understand anything, or need further information or clarification.
+Please contact your adviser if there is any aspect on which you need further information or clarification.

 ## What are Options?